Tunisia

 חוזקות

-• Relatively well diversified economy: manufacturing, petrochemicals, transport, agriculture, tourism
+• Relatively diversified economy: agriculture, tourism, manufacturing, transport

 • Proximity to the European market

-• Natural resources (olives, phosphates and hydrocarbons), but dependent on weather conditions and subject to strikes
+• Natural resources (olives, phosphates and hydrocarbons) but subject to weather conditions and strikes

-• Competitiveness of automotive, aeronautical and medical equipment produced in free trade zones
+• Competitiveness of automotive, aeronautical and medical equipment produced in free zones benefiting from incentives

 חולשות

-• Concentration of power in the Presidency, weak popular support for the new institutions resulting from the Constitution introduced in 2022
+• Concentration of power in the presidency, low popular support

 מסחר בורסות